dqops/dqo/docs/working-with-dqo/working-with-files.md

 - Virtual schema name to path mappings
 - Additional format options

-The table level settings are available on the table view after finishing of adding a new conneciton.
+The table level settings are available on the table view after finishing of adding a new connection.
 To open the table view, expand the connection, then schema and click on the table.

 ### File format